 Note: Alternative estates may be visited over weekends and public holidays.
 (This service is on a private basis.)

 Today, you will be picked up at your hotel in Franschhoek and transferred to the Cape Town Airport in good time to board your domestic flight to Skukuza Airport.
-Upon arrival in Kruger National Park, you will be greeted at the airport by your driver and transferred to your hotel.
+Upon arrival in 4:00PM, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 As you bump along the park roads, the sun warm upon your face and air dry in the back of your throat, your senses are on high alert.
-This is the real Africa, cut away from the hectic pace of life, home to Africa’s Big 5.
-The Kruger is alive, from the nervously twitching herd of impala after a night of predator action, to the wild dog cavorting like domestic pets alongside the road.
+This is the real Africa, home to the Big 5.
+From the nervously twitching herd of impala following a night of predator action, to the wild dog prancing around like a domestic pet on the side of the road, Kruger is alive with activity.

-With over 2 million hectares of pristine wilderness, the Kruger’s biodiversity sustains numerous species of game and birds.
-The dry north consists of Baobab trees, scrubland and rocky outcroppings which can be seen for miles and animals tend to gather around water sources.
-As you come south, the park gets busier, animal numbers increase and the backdrop changes to grassland and acacia woodlands.
+With over 2 million hectares of pristine wilderness, the biodiversity in this National Park sustains many species of game and birds.
+The dry north consists of Baobab trees, scrubland and rocky outcroppings, which can be seen for miles, where animals tend to gather around water sources.
+As you journey south, the park gets busier, animal numbers increase and the backdrop changes to grassland and acacia woodlands.

 During your stay at the intimate Lion Sands River Lodge, you can look forward to both morning sunrise and late afternoon safari adventures with FGASA qualified ranger & trackers.
 Kick off and finish off every day out in the wild, in search of the many animal species who call this place home.

-Today, you will be picked up at your hotel in Kruger National Park and transferred to the Skukuza Airport in good time to board your domestic flight to Johannesburg.
-Upon arrival in Johannesburg, you will be greeted at the airport by your driver and transferred to your hotel.
+Today, you will be picked up at your hotel in 4:00PM and transferred to the Skukuza Airport in good time to board your domestic flight to 4:00PM.
+Upon arrival in 4:00PM, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

-E'Goli', as it is called by the locals - the City of Gold.
-Johannesburg is the pulsating heart of South Africa's industrial and commercial life where, more than a mile below the bustling city traffic, miners still dig for the world's most precious metal.
-The city is not known for its natural beauty but there is certainly enough here to interest the visitor for a couple of days from its botanical gardens and lakes, its museums, theaters and art galleries and the numerous excursions to Soweto, Lesedi, Pretoria or the Cradle of Humanity at Sterkfontein.
-Johannesburg is also known for its world-class design in gold and diamond jeweler, ethnic fashion, and arts and crafts.
+Welcome to the City of Gold.
+Johannesburg is the pulsating heart of South Africa's industrial and commercial life, where more than a mile below the bustling city traffic, miners still dig for the world's most precious metal.
+This city may not be known for its natural beauty, but there is certainly enough to keep you entertained.
+From its botanical gardens, picturesque lakes, historic museums, art galleries and variety of cultural excursions to Soweto, Lesedi, Pretoria or the Cradle of Humanity, the possibilities are endless.
+Johannesburg is also known for its world class design in gold and diamond jewelry, ethnic fashion, arts and crafts.

 This tour takes you to two of Johannesburg’s most popular attractions, giving you an opportunity to take a closer look at South Africa’s turbulent past.
 Starting with a drive across Johannesburg, to the south of the city to visit the Apartheid Museum, which opened its doors in 2002, this is where you embark on a historical voyage of discovery, a personal exploration of the past that examines the story of apartheid right up to the first democratic elections held in 1994.
 The tour of the museum lasts approximately two hours.